 - Describe exactly what the defendant (the other driver) should have done that would have prevented you from being injured.

+Modern interrogatories often have dozens of questions, covering everything from your name and past residences to the location of the injuries on your body and the names of the doctors who treated you.
 Because of this level of detail, responding to an interrogatory can be intimidating.
-However, your lawyer handles documents like this routinely.
-They will walk you through the entire list and they have a dedicated team to help get all the answers put together.
-You do not have to do it yourself.
+However, your lawyer will walk you through the entire list and has a dedicated team to help get all the answers put together.

 Why are interrogatories used?